 The project engineer preferred a wall system with native vegetation along the levee that would be robust enough to withstand erosive forces from the creek.
 They chose the GEOWEB® Vegetated Retaining Wall System to reduce the environmental impact, protect the levee from scour and erosion, and satisfy regulatory requirements.

 Construction of the Levee Wall

 Working within a limited footprint to maintain a narrow profile, the engineer designed the GEOWEB Retaining Wall as a gravity structure.
 Installers filled the back cells of the GEOWEB System with aggregate to promote drainage and placed a mixture of topsoil and #2 stone in the front outer cells to support vegetation and provide stability and resistance to soil loss during larger storm events.

 - Wall length: 1,500 feet; Wall height: 5 to 12 feet

 - Open fascia cells allow infiltration of stormwater.

 - Green fascia panels blend with natural environment.

 - Flexible wall performs well in soft soil environments; conforms well to a waterway’s geometry.

-- HDPE material is unaffected by water contact.
+- The GEOWEB HDPE material is unaffected by water contact.

-Since installation seven years ago, the levee wall has performed well during several rain events.
-Significantly more economical than the U.S. Army Corps of Engineers’ (USACE) conventional riprap solution, GEOWEB walls are a practical alternative for levee applications.
+Since its installation in 2012, the GEOWEB green wall continues to provide vital protection to the Southport ATW plant and wastewater-processing pond from major storm events.
+Significantly more economical than the U.S. Army Corps of Engineers’ (USACE) conventional riprap solution, the GEOWEB walls are a practical alternative for levee applications.

 Living Green Walls + Low Impact Development